 Telmisartan is an angiotensin receptor blocker (ARB).
 It relaxes blood vessels by blocking the action of a chemical that usually makes blood vessels tighter.
 This lowers the blood pressure, allowing the blood to flow more smoothly to different organs and the heart to pump more efficiently.

 Common side effects of telmisartan

-Back pain, Diarrhea, Sinus infection
+Nasal congestion, Back pain, Diarrhea, Sinus pain

 Available Medicine for Telmisartan